 Liberty is ours!

-Sorry, I get excitable on days when I don’t have to go places and do stuff.
+Sorry, I just get really excitable on days when I don’t have to go places and do stuff.

 One of the ways we are cultivating fun is by intentionally creating space for it to happen spontaneously.
 For us that means less to-do lists and more free time.
 It means less glancing at the clock and more watching the sun set from the back porch.
 It means fewer rushed dinner-hours and early bedtimes and more snuggling on the couch with popcorn and a movie.